Skip to content

 Is it better to use a HELOC or cash-out refinance to access equity?

 A HELOC is better for flexible, ongoing needs — you draw only what you need and pay interest only on what you use.
 A cash-out refinance is better for large lump-sum needs like purchasing a rental property, especially if you can lower your interest rate in the process.
+Our full HELOC vs cash-out refinance breakdown models the math for each scenario so you can see which puts more dollars toward generational wealth.
 I help clients model both scenarios to find the mathematically optimal path.

 What happens to my home equity when I die?